strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 kafkatopic.kafka.strimzi.io/topic-2 configured
 ```

-In development and test environment you can disable the use of finalizers with the following configuration.
+In development and test environments, you can disable the use of finalizers with the following configuration:

 ```sh
 # from Kafka custom resource